 Just think about the impact stories have on our day-to-day lives.
 Consider how they are woven into the fabric of who we are as individuals and citizens.

+We love to laugh at a funny story and encourage people to “Tell her that story you just told me.”
 At reunions, families share stories about growing up together, the crazy things they did when they were young, and how grandma used to let them shell black-eyed peas picked from the garden.

 We watch the Olympics not just for the events, but also for the stories of athletes overcoming obstacles to represent the countries they love.
+In their speeches, political figures inspire us with stories of heroes.

 Because we are drawn to stories from the time we are young children, we seem hardwired for storytelling.
 Narratives connect us to others.
 Stories are powerful.